 Syal is well known for her role as grandmother Sushila in The Kumars at No. 42, which has won international Emmy- awards as well as running for seven series.
 Syal has appeared in many acclaimed TV series, including Doctor Who, Holby City and Beautiful People.
 Syal is also a notable writer, winning the Betty Trask Award for her book Anita and Me, as well as the Media Personality of the Year award for the Race in the Media awards 2000.
 On top of her success in the arts Syal also has an honorary degree from SOAS, University of London and University of Roehampton and is a visiting professor of contemporary theatre at Catherine’s College at Oxford University.

-Returning to the West End, Syal will play the role as the nurse in William Shakespere’s Romeo and Juliet at the Garrick Theatre directed by Kenneth Branagh.
-Syal will star alongside Richard Madden from Game of Thrones fame, Lily James and Derek Jacobi.
-The show is set to run from 12 May 2016 until 13 August 2016.
+Returning to the West End in 2016, Syal played the role of the nurse in William Shakespere’s Romeo and Juliet at the Garrick Theatre directed by Kenneth Branagh.
+Syal starred alongside Richard Madden from Game of Thrones fame, Lily James and Derek Jacobi.

 Selected London & West End Stage Appearances

 |If You Don't Let Us Dream, We Won't Let You Sleep||Protester||Royal Court||2013||Review|